Susan Campbell ART WORK

-Having graduated with a degree in Communications Studies, and worked in the print media for many years, I returned to college in 2010 to study for a HND in Fine Art.
-This would be the start of a long stint in education, as the world of art, with all its potential, was opened up.
-Initially interested in painting and drawing, I relished the chance to also study art history and work across mediums such as ceramics, photography and print, experimenting with materials and processes.
+Having worked as a journalist in the print media for many years, I returned to college in 2010 to study for a HND in Fine Art.
+This would be the start of a long stint in education, as the world of art, with all its potential, opened up.
+Initially interested in painting and drawing, I relished the chance to study art history and work across mediums such as ceramics, photography and print, experimenting with materials and processes.

 I went on to complete an MPhil Irish Art History and a PhD Art History, specialising in modern and contemporary art (contextualised by references to other times, places and disciplines).
-My current work as an art writer, researcher and educator, together with ongoing visual enquiry, are shaped by these experiences and the creative interests identified during the HND.
-It is concerned with dynamics and structures underlying reality as we experience it, and with relationships within and between things.
+My current work as an art writer, researcher and educator, together with ongoing visual enquiry, are shaped by these experiences and creative interests identified during the HND.
+It probes dynamics and structures underlying reality as we experience it, and relationships within and between things.

-Recently, I initiated a research + art-making project titled 'Strange attractor', which will generate a series of blog posts and culminate in an exhibition.
-I also host art history sessions in the community and write exhibition reviews and articles for this site, as well as for visual arts titles (see 'Published writing').
+Recently, I initiated an art-making + research project titled 'Strange attractor', which will generate a series of blog posts and culminate in an exhibition.
+I also host art history sessions in the community and write exhibition reviews and articles for visual art titles (see 'Published writing'), and for this website.

 PhD Art History, University of Dublin, Trinity College.